 While mixing the meringue, even with the stand mixer, I stop the mixer three or four times to mix the meringue with a spatula, as the meringue on the bottom of the bowl is often neglected.

 6) Don’t over mix the batter, and don’t under mix

 After all the failed batches, I can tell whether or not it’s going to be a good batch of macarons or not, before they go into the oven.

 The macronage step (aka folding the meringue into the almond flour and icing sugar mixture) is one of the most important steps in each batch.

 It typically doesn’t take very long to mix in the batter, especially if you meringue is not at super stiff peaks (see above).

 Indulge with Mimi has a great video on this, I use the figure 8 test to see if the batter is ready.

 I find that it is better to err of the side of under mixing if I’m unsure, because when transferring the batter to a piping bag, and then piping the batter, the batter will be worked a bit more.

 7) Rest, rest, rest

 Some bakers swear this makes no difference, but for me, this step always yields a better batch.
-I rest the shells until there is a film on them, and the batter is not as tacky on the top.
+I rest the shells until there is a film on them, and the batter is not tacky on the top when you touch it.